Part One: The end

 Slowly, with a touch of humor, I reply, "The one and only."

-Face scrunches like he's eaten a bad lemon, "You look…different."
+His face scrunches like he's eaten a bad lemon.
+"You look…different."

 I know I do.
-I managed to tame the bushy hair, my robes fit better, and recently dived into the world of light makeup, just enough to soften my skin and bring out my brown eyes.
+I managed to tame the hair, my robes fit better, and I've recently dived into the world of light makeup.

 Pansy's idea, not mine, of course.